En español | From age 50 on, it’s not unusual to have occasional trouble finding the right word or remembering where you put things.

 - Difficulty with everyday tasks

 - Confusion about time and place

 But persistent difficulty with memory, cognition and ability to perform everyday tasks might be signs that something more serious is happening to a loved one’s brain.

 Dementia isn’t actually a disease, according to the Mayo Clinic.
 It’s a catch-all term for changes in the brain that cause a loss of functioning that interferes with daily life.
 Dementia can diminish focus, the ability to pay attention, language skills, problem-solving and visual perception.
 It also can make it difficult for a person to control his or her emotions and lead to personality changes.

-More than 6 million Americans are living with Alzheimer's dementia, according to the "2021 Alzheimer's Disease Facts and Figures" report from the Alzheimer's Association.
+Roughly 6.5 million Americans are living with Alzheimer's dementia, according to the "2022 Alzheimer's Disease Facts and Figures" report from the Alzheimer's Association.
 Alzheimer's disease is the leading cause of dementia, accounting for 60 percent to 70 percent of cases, but a range of brain illnesses can lead to the condition (see sidebar, "Diseases that cause dementia").

 Diseases that cause dementia

 These conditions are the leading causes of dementia.
 Many patients have mixed dementia, a combination of two or more types, such as Alzheimer’s and vascular dementia.

 Alzheimer’s disease.
 Alzheimer’s is characterized by amyloid plaques and tangled fibers in the brain and by a loss of connections between nerve cells.
 Damage initially appears in the hippocampus, an area of the brain involved in memory formation, and gradually spreads.